Wurttemberger

 Origin

-The Wurttemberger finds its roots in the heart of the Baden-Württemberg region, in southwestern Germany.
-Its historical birthplace is the Marbach State Stud, founded in 1552, making it one of the oldest state studs still active in Europe.
+The Württemberg Horse, commonly known as the Württemberger, originates from the Baden-Württemberg region in southwestern Germany.
+Its development is closely linked to the Marbach State Stud, founded in 1552, making it one of the oldest continuously operating state studs in Europe.

 Breeding Area